tkamag/blog/_posts/2024-03-13-what-to-learn-about-aws-api-gateway.md

 > This topic will be covered in more details in the upcoming post.

-TLS helps validate the server uysing a standardized handshake and digital certificates signed by trusted certificate authorities for each domain.
+TLS helps validate the server using a standardized handshake and digital certificates signed by trusted certificate authorities for each domain.

 mTLS asks each client to authenticate every request they sent in to increase the security level